-• It involves the binding of RNA polymerase to a specific region on the DNA known as the promoter region formed of specific base sequence.
-It needs a specific protein factor called sigma factor (σ) that recognizes and block then RNA polymerase starts transcription at the start point (+1) it is the first base transcribed as RNA.
+It involves the binding of RNA polymerase to a specific region on the DNA known as the promoter region formed of specific base sequence.
+It needs a specific protein factor called sigma factor (σ) that recognizes and binds to the polymerase starts transcription at the start point (+1) it is the first base transcribed as RNA.